Tyler Palko: 2004

+2005

 As a junior in 2005, Palko earned second-team Big East honors for a second consecutive season and was also named Pitt's captain for the second year in a row.
 Palko's passing statistics were not as outstanding as the previous year's, with 2,392 yards and 17 touchdowns with nine interceptions.
 However, his six rushing touchdowns were a career-high and a team high for the season, and Palko was Pitt's third leading scorer with 36 points.
-Palko in week 2 against Ohio University threw two pick six TDs to Dion Byrum which ended up costing Pitt the game 16-10 to the Ohio University Bobcats.
-Palko's 371 yards and four passing touchdowns against Rutgers University were season highs in 2005, while his 35 completions out of 58 attempts were both career highs.
+Palko in week 2 against Ohio University threw two pick six TDs to Dion Byrum which ended up costing Pitt the game 16–10 to the Ohio University Bobcats.
+Palko's 371 yards and four passing touchdowns against Rutgers were season highs in 2005, while his 35 completions out of 58 attempts were both career highs.
 Against West Virginia, he threw for 308 yards with two touchdowns and two interceptions in a loss.
-Palko also threw for 198 yards and a touchdown against a strong opponent in the University of Louisville.
+Palko also threw for 198 yards and a touchdown against a strong opponent in the Louisville.
 In the season-opener against Notre Dame, Palko threw for 220 yards with one touchdown and one interception while rushing for a four-yard score as well.